-If the plan that your cover is under has not been assigned or written under trust one of the following will apply:
+If the plan that your cover is under has not been assigned or written under trust, one of the following will apply:

-- If there are joint plan owners, we'll pay them jointly.
-If one of the joint plan owners has died, we'll pay the survivor of them.
+• If there are joint plan owners, we'll pay them jointly.
+If one of the joint plan owners has died, we'll pay the survivor of them, unless a legal agreement signed by both plan owners or a court order directs us to do otherwise.
 If both plan owners have died, we'll pay the personal representatives of the last of the plan owners to have died.
-If a personal representative wants to claim, they must send us an original Grant of Representation or Confirmation. - If you are the only plan owner and any claim is paid during your lifetime, we'll pay you. - If you are the only plan owner and any claim is paid after you die: - If you didn't tell us when completing the application for your plan who you want to benefit from any cover amount paid after your death, we'll pay your personal representatives.
 If a personal representative wants to claim, they must send us an original Grant of Representation or Confirmation.

-- If you told us when completing the application for your plan who you want to benefit from any cover amount paid after your death, we'll pay to your beneficiary or beneficiaries in the shares you've specified. - If you've notified us of a change to your beneficiary choice, we'll pay to the beneficiary or beneficiaries you last notified us of in the shares you've specified. - If a beneficiary has died, unless you've changed your nomination of them, we'll pay their share of the cover amount to any remaining beneficiary who survives them.
-If there's more than one, we'll split the share between each of them in the proportion that their own share bears to the total shares of all surviving beneficiaries.
+- If you are the only plan owner and any claim is paid during your lifetime, we'll pay you. - If you are the only plan owner and any claim is paid after you die: - If you didn't tell us when completing the application for your plan who you want to benefit from any cover amount paid after your death, we'll pay your personal representatives.
+If a personal representative wants to claim, they must send us an original Grant of Representation or Confirmation. - If you told us when completing the application for your plan who you want to benefit from any cover amount paid after your death, we'll pay to your beneficiary or beneficiaries in the shares you've specified.

+- If you've notified us of a change to your beneficiary choice, we'll pay to the beneficiary or beneficiaries you last notified us of in the shares you've specified. - o If a beneficiary has died, unless you've changed your nomination of them, we'll pay their share of the cover amount to any remaining beneficiary who survives them.
+If there's more than one, we'll split the share between each of them in the proportion that their own share bears to the total shares of all surviving beneficiaries. - If there is no surviving beneficiary, we'll pay the cover amount to the intestate heirs of the last of your beneficiaries to die, as if the intestacy laws of England and Wales applied to them and in shares calculated as if there were no other property in their estate. - We may pay to the parent or guardian of a beneficiary who is a minor and the receipt by such parent or guardian shall be a full discharge to us.
+The parent or guardian is responsible for ensuring that any cover amount paid to them is held or used for the benefit of the minor beneficiary.